Landen Plym, Wyatt Novotny taking friendly rivalry to state

 The Bureau County pair of aces are taking their friendly rivalry to state for the first time.

-Plym shot a 76 in the Rockford Sectional at the The Mauh-Nah-Tee-See Golf Club, placing seventh overall as the second individual qualifier.
+Plym shot a 76 at the Rockford Sectional at the The Mauh-Nah-Tee-See Golf Club, placing seventh overall as the second individual qualifier.

 Novtony was two strokes back at 78, advancing as the seventh individual qualifier, 15th overall.